8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230315/content.md

 I may be expanding my conception of process to go beyond the order and operations of things and including the [guidelines and guardrails](/essays-and-editorials/guidelines-and-guardrails/).
 While they aren’t strictly about the order of things or the steps taken, they do create the container.

 I may change the motivator to reflect that.

+## Fucking toe

+It’s been a while since I had any health issues.

 {!! next-previous !!}